prometheus/proposals/proposals/2024-01-26_classic-histograms-stored-as-native-histograms.md

 * For histograms that have no exponential histogram version, the same applies as above.
 * For histograms that have exponential histogram version, nothing happens, exponential histograms will be kept.

+### Documentation

+* Feature should be marked as experimental, it depends on another experimental feature, namely native histograms.
+* Configuration option to be documented.
+* Impact on queries and PromQL functions to be specified.

 ### Data structures